Are multivitamins worth it, or are you just paying for expensive pee?

 Whereas a review of dietary supplements found that common multivitamins might be related to a higher risk of death in older women.

-Although it’s not entirely clear, the fact that at best they have no measurable benefits and at worst may be harmful, would suggest that you’d be best off using the money you would’ve spent on vitamins buying more fruit and veg.
+Although it’s not entirely clear, the fact that at best they have no measurable benefits and at worst may be harmful, would suggest that you’d be better off using the money you would’ve spent on vitamins buying more fruit and veg.

 Why Don’t Vitamins Work?